River Ogmore: River Garw

 The River Garw flows broadly north-south and runs through Pontycymer to its confluence with the Ogmore (Ogwr) at Brynmenyn.

 River Ewenny

 The Ewenny River (Afon Ewenni) rises to the north-east of Bridgend town and flows through Pencoed and Coychurch before entering the River Ogmore estuary just below Ogmore Castle.

 Environment

 The industrialisation of the valley of the Ogmore by mining and heavy industry severely damaged much of the natural environment of the river.
 However, there has been an improvement in recent years and it supports a healthy population of aquatic invertebrates.
 The river does still have some problems though, including its proximity to major industrial plants, insensitive development and invasive weeds.

+River Clean Project

+On 29 August 2023, 200 volunteers gathered at the banks of the Ogmore River to help remove 2,000 tyres from the river bed.
+This project was coordinated by a local dog walker with the support of 50 different partners/agencies/companies/local individuals.
+During the clean, 32 trolleys were removed from the river with nearly a tonne of waste plastic and metals.

 Estuary

-Until some years ago, the adjacent sewage works discharged effluents into the estuary, but the water outlets have since been treated with ultraviolet light and do not flow frequently into the river.
+Until the 1970s raw sewage was discharged directly to the estuary.
+The construction of the Sewage treatment plant in 1974 provided full treatment to the 30:20 standard.
+In recent years UV treatment has been added to substantially reduce the bacterial and viral load of the treated effluent.
 However, in periods of heavy rain, emergency outfalls pour into the river, releasing some sewage.